rguske/rguske.github.io/post/vmware-vctl-kind-writing-configuration-failed/index.md

         runtime/asm_amd64.s:1374
 ```

-I have to admit that I couldn't really use the output for further debugging and also searching on the web helped me neither.
+I have to admit that I couldn't really use the output for further debugging and also searching the web helped me neither.
 Consequently, I reached out internally and got the hint that **v1.20.0** should work.

 **v1.20.0** :question: :exclamation: I haven't seen this version on the list of available images (*Figure I*) and so I went back to Docker Hub and searched for this particular version.